zero2cx/tpmc/source/app2/README.rst

     Generate a dataset of all catalogued geologic sites worldwide which exhibit evidence of past or present volcanic activity.

-Detail
-    Download and/or parse two Microsoft Excel XML-format dataset files.
-    The records from each file are combined into one Pandas DataFrame.

-Data Caching
-    The Dataset Generator's initial execution will download the GVP's latest dataset files.
-Minor format imperfections in the records are then cleaned up.
-These cleaned-up files are cache-stored in the local filesystem.
-Second-run script executions will generate the Pandas DataFrame from these cached local files.

 Script Usage
     Optional command-line parameters: